Jewelry maintenance – worn with love, kept with care

 When I design a piece of jewelry, I always look at its use.

-– Is it a ring that will be worn daily?
-Or is my client willing to take it off while sleeping, doing chores or gardening?
+- Or is my client willing to take them off while sleeping, doing chores or gardening?

 - Is it a pendant worn occasionally on a special occasion?

-Some gemstones are hard and able to withstand daily use, such as sapphire or tourmaline.
-Others – such as moonstone or opal – are actually softer and more sensitive to knocks or scratches.
-In technical terms, we look at the Mohs scale, a scale from 1 to 10 that indicates how hard (and thus how durable) a gemstone is.
-Diamond scores a 10, sapphire a 9, and moonstone sits around 6.
+In professional terms, we look at the Mohs scale, a scale from 1 to 10 that indicates how hard (and thus how durable) a gemstone is.
+Diamond scores a 10, sapphire a 9, and moonstone is around 6.

 Be well advised.
 I like to think with you about which stone best suits your jewelry and how you wear it.
+You will soon read more about the differences in hardness and properties on the page on gemstones and pearls.

 Annual checkup: prevention rather than cure

-A setting (the edge or legs that hold a gemstone) can become thinner or even bend (read: break off) over time.
-Clasps of a necklace or bracelet are susceptible to wear, especially with daily use.
-And gemstones or pearls can become dull over time from skin grease, soap scum or other daily “life.
+A well-made piece of jewelry will last for years – but that doesn’t mean nothing ever wears out.
+A setting (the rim or legs that hold a gemstone) can thin or even bend over time.
+Clasps of a necklace or bracelet are prone to wear, especially with daily use.
+And gemstones or pearls can become dull from skin grease, soap scum or other daily “life.

-What many people do not know is that it is perfectly normal – and even advisable – to have your jewelry checked annually.
+What many people do not know is that it is very normal – and even advisable – to have your jewellery checked annually.
+Just as you have a car serviced, or a chain on your bicycle tightened once, a treasured jewellery also deserves a little attention from time to time.

 Emotion deserves attention